Your Dental Implants Dentist In Seattle, WA

 At our practice in Seattle, we use a 3D CT scanner and surgical guides to increase the efficiency, proficiency, and accuracy of our dental implant placement procedures.
 We can use tooth implants to replace missing teeth, including full mouth dental implants procedures, as well as to secure permanent dentures for implant support dentures.

-If you have missing teeth and think you might be a good candidate for dental implants, give our office a call or fill out the contact form on this page.
+If you have missing teeth and think you might be a good candidate for dental implants, give our office a call, text, or fill out the contact form on this page.

 Replacing a missing tooth can restore your smile to optimal health, function, and appearance.
 A dental implant is a great option for restoring your smile because the implant is designed to look, function, and feel just like your natural teeth, and with proper care, it can last a lifetime.
 For more information about the benefits of implant dentistry, and to schedule your implant consultation, please call or visit us soon.